MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-dataverse-integration.md

 ## Integration considerations

 - All changes made to data on either system will be subject to validation by the other system.
-If a failure occurs then data will not be written in either system.
+If a failure occurs, data won't be written in either system.

 - All writes are subject to data defaulting (if custom logic occurs in Finance).

-- The dual write integrator app uses Integration keys to map between the two systems.
-Sometimes it has a hard time choosing the correct integration key, especially if there are multiple that satisfy the requirements.
-To aide with this we have created a list of suggested integration keys for your mappings.
+- The dual-write integrator app uses Integration keys to map between the two systems.
+Sometimes, it's difficult to choose the correct integration key, especially if there are multiple that satisfy the requirements.
+To help with this, below is a list of suggested integration keys for your mappings.

 | Dataverse Table                          | Integration Keys |
 |------------------------------------------|------------------------------------------------------------------------------------------------------------------------|